Kraggle09/kraggle09.github.io/docs/about.markdown

 Email me if you want me to appear on an episode, and I’ll decide depending on your content.
 **Can you play Minecraft with me?**
 Asides from the server, I typically don’t play with listeners.

+## Credits
+The jacket on my skin is a more saturated version of [this base](https://www.planetminecraft.com/skin/green-jacket-5876331/) by LeafLady909.